siinwook/DINO-Style-Self-Supervised-Learning-from-Scratch/results/README.md

 ## 2. Attention Map Evolving Visualization

+Segmentation masks are obtained by thresholding the self-attention map of most well-segmented head to keep 60% of the mass.

 Each test image index is 1154, 2143, 2767 respectively and each column represents epoch of pretraining in order of 1, 10, 20, 30

 <p align="center">